budgiedownunder/maze/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
-This is an experimental project that has been created for experimenting with various programming languages and technologies.
+This is an experimental project that has been created for exploring various programming languages and technologies.
 At its core, it contains a set of tools and libraries for managing and solving mazes that are then utilised in various application scenarios.

 ## Getting Started